AG500/Metaheuristic-project/README.md

 __F5 Shifted Griewank's function:__

-The PSO algorithm is very efficient here and it goes quickly to the fitness -179 quickly.
+The PSO algorithm is very efficient here and it goes quickly to the fitness -179.
 The difficulty is to find the parameters that can goes to -179.9999.
-It doesn't require a lot of particles to find the optimum, less than 3 is enough and fast, with a C2=1.5 and C1 = 0.5.
+It doesn't require a lot of particles to find the optimum, less than 5 is enough and fast, with a C2=1.5 and C1 = 0.5.
 C2 + C3 shouldn't exceed 2 because when the algorithm approach to -179, too important mouvements of the particules make them miss the optimum and the algorithm take a lot of time to goes to -179.9999.
 W is set to 0.1 to assure some diversity.

 D = 50: